 Watch this short Youtube video prepared by Eric the Travel Guy:

-The median sale price of a home in Cleveland in the fourth quarter of 2019 was $159,400, in the Cleveland-Elyria according to the National Association of Realtors.
+The median sale price of a home in Cleveland in the second quarter of 2020 was $177,300, in the Cleveland-Elyria according to the National Association of Realtors.
 You would want to pick your neighborhood or town carefully.
 There are gentrified neighborhoods such as in the Flats and the Euclid Corridor Project.
 Shaker Heights was long considered one of the more affluent suburbs.
 Solon is one place to consider outside of the city, as is Lakewood, a popular and thriving community on the shores of Lake Erie.
 There are active adult communities in the area (see link at left).

 What is special about Cleveland

 Culturally, Cleveland has some of the most important cultural institutions one would expect in an old and large city.
 Cleveland is home to Playhouse Square Center, the second largest performing arts center in the United States.
 University Circle houses an impressive collection of museums along with top tier Case Western Reserve University.
 The IM Pei designed Museum of Rock and Roll is a popular tourist attraction.